Inhibitor of apoptosis: crmA

 Serpins generally inhibit serine proteases by a suicide substrate inhibition mechanism, in which the serpin undergoes a drastic change in structure to form an acyl enzyme intermediate.
 A reactive center loop of the protease is bound to the central beta loop of the serpin, trapping the protease in a state where it is no longer able to perform its catalytic functions.
 Studies have shown crmA uses a method analogous to serpin inhibition of serine proteases to inhibit cysteine protease caspases.

 IAPs

 The Inhibitors of apoptosis proteins (IAP) are a family of functionally and structurally related proteins that serve as endogenous inhibitors of programmed cell death (apoptosis).
 A common feature of all IAPs is the presence of a BIR (Baculovirus IAP Repeat, a ~70 amino acid domain) in one to three copies.
-The human IAP family consists of 8 members, and IAP homologs have been identified in numerous organisms.
+The human IAP family consists of 8 members (NAIP, cIAP1, cIAP2, XIAP, Survivin, Bruce/Apollon, ML-IAP/Livin and ILP-2), and IAP homologs have been identified in numerous organisms.